surenjiangyong/angularTest/README.md

 https://blog.51cto.com/u_15920212/5962832

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.